 If you’re in the unfortunate position of having lost the source code to your product, e.g., through contractual dispute, then few people anywhere will be as able to reconstruct readable maintainable source code for you.

-If you’re in the better position of knowing that something’s wrong with someone else’s software that you are evaluating or already depend on, and you want your meeting with them to proceed from a position of strength, then just for your own understanding you should want to be armed with reconstructed readable source code in which someone clearly comments the defects.
+If you’re in the better position of knowing that something’s wrong with someone else’s software that you are evaluating or already depend on, then consider what reverse engineering might do for you.
+If the software’s important but its problems are recurring, then reverse engineering (strictly for your own analysis) lets you add instrumentation that the manufacturer didn’t (or has kept from you).
+If you’re meeting with them about the problem, then reverse engineering can go a long way to rebalancing the asymmetry by arming you with reconstructed readable source code in which someone clearly comments the defects.
 You don’t get that from automated decompilers.

 As malware becomes more sophisticated, there is only so much you can sensibly hope to learn from observation, however systematically and carefully you set about it.
 Even the anti-virus companies see some merit in what they call static analysis as their way to reverse-engineer the malware without running it.
 If you need to know everything that some malware can possibly do (or have done), then you need to pick apart its code.
 Even that won’t be enough for malware that works by interacting with Windows in some novel way.
 For true understanding, you must pick apart both the malware and the bits of Windows that it uses, abuses or exploits.
 To get that done comprehensively and reliably, ask someone who has made a point of practising it for years.